 Column four presents the income per member of staff.
-In 2006 the total employment in London HEIs was 52.5 thousand, so that the income per member of staff averages at £78.6 thousand (27% and 25% respectively above the averages for Wales, £61.8 thousand, and Scotland, £62.5 thousand).
-The ranking of London HEIs by employment is very close to that by income, but there is some variation and this is reflected in variation in income per staff member across institutions.
-The institutions have values that range between the high of £134,771 thousand for LBS to £49.8 for Roehampton (if we ignore CD&D).5

-5 In Wales the figures are £71.1 thousand for Cardiff and £44.8 thousand for Trinity College, a very similar range to that found in Scotland if the outlier, University of Highlands and Islands, is ignored.
+In 2006 the total employment in Welsh HEIs was 24.9 thousand, so that the income per member of staff averages at £61.8 thousand (very close to the £62.5 figure for Scotland).
+The ranking of Welsh HEIs by employment is very close to that by income, but there is some variation and this is reflected in variation in income per staff member across institutions.
+The institutions have values that range between the high of £71.1 thousand for Cardiff and a value of £44.8 thousand for Trinity College (a very similar range to that found in Scotland if the outlier, University of Highlands and Islands, is ignored).

-However, variation in the share of wages in total income presented in column five is more limited (though not as limited as in Scotland and Wales).
-The average figure for the sector as a whole is 58%, with a range from RCA on 44% to Thames on 69%.
-However, the share is slightly lower and more variable than in Scotland or Wales.6 It is clear that across all London institutions wage payments make up a significant and relatively similar share of total HEI expenditure.
+However, variation in the share of wages in total income presented in column five is much more limited.
+The average figure for the sector as a whole is 60% (59% in Scotland), and this only varies between a low of 57% (North East Wales Institute of Higher Education, NEWIHE) and a high of 65% (RWCMD).
+It is clear that the across all institutions wage payments make up a significant and relatively similar share of total HEI expenditure, as in Scotland.

 University income per student is given in column six of Table 1.
 It is important to note that this is the total income of the institution divided by the total number of students, measured in FTEs.
-For the London HEI sector as a whole, the average was £14.3 thousand, compared to £10.1 thousand for Wales and £12.8 thousand for Scotland (but the latter figure includes a significant outlier, SAC, that pushes up the average).
-However, the London figure is itself influenced by the specialist Institute of Cancer Research, which is a huge outlier on £359.5 thousand.
-However, even if we omit ICR there is a high degree of variation across institutions from £73,846 thousand for London School of Hygiene and Tropical Medicine to £6.2 thousand for Roehampton and Middlesex.78
+For the Welsh sector as a whole, the figure was £10.1 thousand (below the Scottish figure of £12.8k, but this includes a significant outlier, Scottish Agricultural College, that pushes up the average).
+However, again there is a high degree of variation across institutions.
+In the Welsh (Scottish) case the figure varies between £14.6 (£21.3) thousand for Cardiff (Edinburgh) and £5.4 (£6.3) thousand for UW, Lampeter (Bell College).